vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 successful validation.
 To avoid excessive writes to etcd, this opaque token will be a short lived encrypted JWT (JWE) that will encode the information necessary to validate it as a cluster scoped token.
 The key used to encrypt this token will be a distinct key that is used only for this single purpose and it will not be published for external consumption.
-Some claims that would be relevant to include in the JWE: expiration timestamp, cluster ID, client ID, username, groups, etc.  The webhook would implement the `v1` `TokenReview` API.
+Some claims that would be relevant to include in the JWE: expiration, cluster ID, client ID, token version, username, groups, etc.  The webhook would implement the `v1` `TokenReview` API.
 This endpoint would be unauthenticated as it will return the same information we encode today into the token exchange ID token (after validating that the token is encrypted using the correct key, it is not expired, the client still exists, the cluster ID matches, etc).
 If it makes